-Research shows that when domestic violence, including emotional abuse, is involved, a two-parent home with the abuser is not ideal for children.
-These homes do not show children healthy modeling for role-modeling, conflict resolution and healthy interaction(s) within a family.
+Research shows that in homes where domestic violence is present, including emotional abuse, a two-parent home with the abuser is not ideal for children.
+These homes do not show children healthy role-modeling, conflict resolution, and positive interaction(s) within a family.

 Emotional abuse is domestic violence